-No. The entire territory of state of Jammu and Kashmir (J&K) is part of India.
+No. The entire Union Territory of Jammu and Kashmir (J&K) and the entire Union Territory of Ladakh are an integral part of India.

-As per Instrument of Accession of Jammu and Kashmir State signed between Maharaja Hari Singh, the then Ruler of Jammu and Kashmir State, and the Indian Union, on 26 October 1947, the entire state of Jammu and Kashmir acceded to merge with the Indian Union.
+As per Instrument of Accession of Jammu and Kashmir State signed between Maharaja Hari Singh, the then Ruler of Jammu and Kashmir State (which comprised Ladakh), and the Indian Union, on 26 October 1947, the entire state of Jammu and Kashmir acceded to merge with the Indian Union.
 This agreement was final and beyond dispute and remains valid till date.

 The events that followed this accession led to a part of the state of J&K being occupied by Pakistan and that part is referred to as Pakistan Occupied Kashmir.
 The majority of the former state of J&K remains a part of the Indian Union.
 J&K is made up of three regions – Jammu, Ladakh and Kashmir.
 Jammu and Ladakh regions together represent the majority landmass and remain peaceful and without any unrest.
 It is only Kashmir valley, which forms a small part of J&K, that is facing unrest.
 The side occupied by Pakistan is also facing unrest.